vecernik/showcase/README.md

 Widgets
 -------
-Samples of my web widgets used on websites I was working on.
+Samples of my web widgets widely used on websites I was working on.
 These are AMD modules based on Dojo Toolkit, but mostly only basic DOM funcionality is used.
 The whole collection of these widgets (36 of them) was widely used on websites my team authored.

 Admin - Frontend
 ----------------
-Unobtrusive implementation of idea of line in-place website administration.
+Unobtrusive implementation of idea of live in-place website administration with backend in Rails3.
 It's based on idea of cached 'containers' in html identified with ID attribute enlived with ajax and dynamic backend.
-Features admin panel, live page SEO editor, setup panel, asset manager (S3 or local), panel editor for invisible attributes
+Features admin panel, live page SEO editor, setup panel, asset manager (S3 or local), panel editor for invisible attributes.

 Admin - Model Backend